gorbash1370/whisper-wrapper/issues.md

 # Top Jobs

 ## Small
+- [x] put in a finshed message when all transcripts have been processed
+- [ ] create option to specify a path for log files (optional)
+- [ ]
+- [ ] include a warning if audio_file_info is utilised anywhere within header_parts and the number of dictionaries within audio_file_info does not match the number of strings in the audio_filenames list.
 - [ ]  return statements have been included in most functions as a default.
 Go through and remove any that aren't necessary.
+- [x]  ensure the audio filenames are sorted alphabetically for a consistent order of processing
-- [ ]  Amend series count to include XX of XX
+- [ ]  ~~Amend series count to include XX of XX~~
 - [x]  Dependencies listed in requirements.txt (TAKE OUT JUPYTER)
 - [ ]  make a list of accepted formats by whisper ffmpeg, in order to check that the audio_format chosen is compatible.
 This may tie in with being able to accomodate multiple audio file formats in one batch.
 - [ ]  raise an custom error when the no audio files exist of the specified format in the directory
-- [ ]  Test and supply remove_newlines code
+- [ ]  Test and supply remove_linenos.py code
 - [x]  End: remove Jupyter code sections

 ## Large
 - [ ] Make a test file
 - [ ] Sanitise inputs for path_to_audio and path_for_transcripts, i.e. catch invalid names
-- [ ] Function to move processed files to a 'processed' directory
+- [x] Function to move processed files to a 'processed' directory
+  - [x] Function to check the processed directory / create
 - [ ] Complete all docstrings, including parameters
 - [ ] Finish Readme file
+- [ ] put example screenshots into the README
 - [ ] Refine Exceptions, splitting out error messages
 - [ ] Ensure that if a single missing or dodgy file doesn't interrupt the whole stream, and that the process will 'skip' to the next file, via good Exception handling flow for FileNotFound or a model error during the transcription.

 ## Errors to fix
-- [x] Creation of a log file is essential for the program to run.
-This isn't necessarily the correct priority - the program should probably run even without a log file.
-Especially given that error messages are printed to screen as well as being written to log text.
-Would involve putting an exception around every interaction with log file though!
-Optionality implemented.
+- [ ]  Realised sanitise_filename will mess up the code if it does actually change the filename: the string representation of the filename which is sent to the transcription model will potentailly not match the actual filename.
+The function would either have to rename the actual file (this is invasive - people may have reasons to keep the original filename and use special characters etc).
+Intend to change the santisise_filename to check_filename and just show a warning if the filename is potentially problematic.
+Tbf could just remove the whole functoin.
+If the audio file exists in the directory, it must be a valid filename for that user / system.